 Q&A with Vinícius

-Vinícius Gerez is a Senior Marketing Manager for Wooga.
+Vinícius Gerez is a Senior User Acquisition Manager for Wooga.
 In this role, he manages testing and optimization of RTB buying, expansion of global markets, contract and IO negotiations, C-level reporting, and much more.
 Vinícius broke into app marketing as a marketing intern at Wooga, and has steadily climbed the ranks for the past several years until reaching his current role.

 How did you get into mobile marketing?